evanx/webhook-push/README.md

 ### Related

-https://github.com/evanx/webhook-publish - webhooks to Redis pubsub
+https://github.com/evanx/webhook-publish - webhooks published to a Redis pubsub channel, and so whitelist not required, but on the downside tmessages are not persistent in that case e.g. missed if no subscribers running at that instance in time